 The colony-forming fern has waxy green leaves and bronze colored fiddleheads.
 Each fern plant stands about 2 feet tall, and each fern frond is approximately 4 to 8 inches long.
 Fertile fronds, which are broad-leaf, look very different from sterile fronds, which are very thin.
 The plant is compact and maintains a neat look and is well-behaved in the garden, spreading via slender rhizomes.

 Netted Chain Fern gives a magical accent to wet places as a frilly ground cover beginning in spring with their bronze colored fiddleheads.
-These ferns grow to between 1-2 feet tall, spreading a fan-like cover of net-veined fronds that are 4-8 inches in width.
-The Netted Chain Fern is a deciduous waxy green plant that forms in colonies with its shallow and slender brown rhizomes.
-It is a native plant that calls home in the southern and eastern coast from Florida all the way up to Nova Scotia.
+These ferns grow to between 1-2 feet tall; spreading a fan-like cover of net-veined fronds that are 4-8 inches in width; The Netted Chain Fern is a deciduous waxy green plant that forms in colonies with its shallow and slender brown rhizomes; It is a native plant that calls home in the southern and eastern coast from Florida up to Nova Scotia.

-This is a partial shade to full shade plant that loves wet acid soil areas.
+Netted chain fern is partial shade to full shade plant that loves wet acid soil areas.
 It will tolerate loamy, sandy, and clay soils as well as brackish wetlands.
-The rhizomes can be divided, or it propagates by spores.
-This lovely perennial provides cover for several water and land animals such as frogs, toads, salamanders, and newts.
+The rhizomes can divide, or it propagates by spores.
+This lovely perennial provides cover for a few water and land animals such as frogs, toads, salamanders, and newts.
 These ferns do not flower and die back in the late fall.
 It has been found around acid mine seeps and tends to thrive in these areas.
 They make a beautiful setting in shaded areas around ponds, bogs, and other pools of water.
 If you have a water feature in your yard that is partial to fully shaded, this plant is naturally well contained and would make a lovely soft addition to the landscape.
 They can be found commercially if you want to include them in your yard design.

 The lush green color of the deciduous Netted chain fern is a perfect choice for gardens.
 Netted Chain Fern is a leafy, durable plant, native to southeastern North America, which easily spreads in ideal growing conditions.
 Netted chain ferns like the shade but can do well in the sun as long as the soil remains consistently moist.
 As darkness is their optimum growing condition, you’ll find that they spread out in dense shade.
 In the sun, they tend to cluster.
 Netted chain ferns grow between one to two feet high with fronds spreading out from four to eight inches wide.
 Some ferns will extend to three feet tall.